Nouman945/Nouman945/README.md

 ### I'm a Developer & Researcher!

-* 👨‍💻 Working and Advancing in Computer Vision.
+* 👨‍💻 Working and Advancing in Computer Vision & NLP.
 * 🌱 Competitive-coding and backend engineering.
 * 👯 Looking to colaborate with other content creators and developers.
 * 📢 Love to teach and inspire.